-All coefficients (a^{},c^{}) are estimated via Bayesian inference using the program Stan (Carpenter et al., 2017; Stan Development Team, 2017).
-The prior distributions for the coefficients θ (save a_0) are set to be weakly informative--they are normal distributions with mean zero and standard deviation 10, or $\theta \sim N(0,10)$.
+All coefficients (a^,c^) were estimated via Bayesian inference using the program Stan [Carpenter et al. 2017; Stan Development Team 2017].
+The prior distributions for the coefficients θ (save a_0) were set to be weakly informative; they are normal distributions with mean zero and standard deviation 10, or $\theta \sim N(0,10)$.